AdobeDocs/experience-platform.sv-SE/help/destinations/ui/activate-segment-streaming-destinations.md

 ## Verifiera målgruppsaktivering {#verify}

-Kontrollera [dokumentation för målövervakning](../../dataflows/ui/monitor-destinations.md) om du vill ha detaljerad information om hur du övervakar dataflödet till dina destinationer.
+Kontrollera [dokumentation för målövervakning](../../dataflows/ui/monitor-destinations.md) om du vill ha detaljerad information om hur du övervakar dataflödet till dina mål.

 <!--
 For [!DNL Facebook Custom Audience], a successful activation means that a [!DNL Facebook] custom audience would be created programmatically in [[!UICONTROL Facebook Ads Manager]](https://www.facebook.com/adsmanager/manage/).
 Audience membership in the audience would be added and removed as users are qualified or disqualified for the activated audiences.